top of page

 As an Amazon seller, you’ll encounter many types of fees.
 Among them: referral fees, subscription fees, refund fees and storage fees.
 It’s essentially the price of admission for gaining access to Amazon’s massive customer base.

-But if you’re new to Amazon (and to starting a business), it’s easy to feel overwhelmed and wonder “is Amazon worth it?”
+But if you’re new to Amazon (and to starting a business or selling online), it’s easy to feel overwhelmed and wonder “is Amazon worth it?”

 The short answer: yes.
 For most sellers, Amazon can be a lucrative sales channel and a valuable addition to your multichannel selling strategy.
 In fact, 32% of Amazon sellers earn profit margins above 20% even after fees—double the average margin (7% to 10%) for healthy small businesses.